Invoice Item Types Explained

 Inventory Part Item

 Use inventory part items to represent materials or parts you buy, track as inventory, and then resell.
 Through inventory part items, you can keep track of how many items remain in stock after a sale, how many items you have on order, your cost of goods sold, and the value of your inventory.
-Note that Total Office Manager does not track inventory through the manufacturing process.

 Important: Do not create separate inventory part items for sales and purchases.
 You must use the same inventory part item on both sales forms and purchase orders to keep the inventory accurate.

 Items on sales increases income, increase cost of goods, and decreases inventory assets.

 Items on purchases increase inventory assets, and increase accounts payable or decrease cash.